nandabritto/Where_is_Billy/README.md

 ### 3. Structure

-*	A clear and simple layout is in place to ensure users can navigate in a inuitive way and have an easy experience.
+* A clear and simple layout is in place to ensure users can navigate intuitively and have an easy experience.

 * Navbar is fixed on top to facilitate user to navigate through pages easily.
-A small navigaton is the same on all pages to ensure easy navigation.
+Small navigation is the same on all pages to ensure easy navigation.
 * Index page displays game and character introduction and instructions to the game.
-* Game page effectively show one question, four answer options, countdown timer and progress bar and text to show what question you are on.
+* Game page effectively shows one question, four answer options, countdown timer and progress bar and text to show what question you are on.
-* End game page can be found a for to add you name on your score.
+* End game page can be found a for to add your name on your score.
 * High Scores page shows ranking scores.

 ### 4. Skeleton